ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 There are two options available, with backup before the upgrade and without backup before the upgrade.
 The service instance will be configured to perform *[setUserWriteBlockMode](https://www.mongodb.com/docs/manual/reference/command/setUserWriteBlockMode/#mongodb-dbcommand-dbcmd.setUserWriteBlockMode)* during backup and version upgrade to ensure a safe upgrade.
 As soon as the version upgrade of the database is completed, the *writeBlockMode* is removed.

+When scheduling a backup, consider that the time to perform a version upgrade is strongly influenced by the backup time.
+{: note}

 ### Before you begin
 {: #upgrading-considerations}